karzuan/node-weather-app/README.md

 API from https://openweathermap.org/

-download the project files and run in command line:
+download the project files and run in the command line:

 $: node app.js [your city]